 Step Four: Earn an Advanced Degree

-Graduate degrees strengthen educators’ theoretical and practical knowledge and deepen their understanding of education policy and research.
-While a doctorate is seldom required to become a school district administrator, PhD programs equip graduates with skills in strategic budgeting, program evaluation, and talent management, among other vital competencies that will help them succeed at the highest levels.
+Master’s degrees strengthen educators’ theoretical and practical knowledge and deepen their understanding of education policy and research.
+Some states require a master’s degree to become fully certified as a teacher.
+While a doctorate is seldom required to enter school district administration, doctoral programs can equip graduates with skills in strategic budgeting, program evaluation, and talent management, among other vital competencies that will help them succeed at the highest levels.

 Step Five: Earn a Public School Administrator’s License

-School district administrators must earn a public school administrator’s license.
-To do so, they must hold at least a master’s degree and pass a certifying exam, which varies from state to state.
+The final step is to earn a public school administrator’s license.
+To do so, individuals must hold at least a master’s degree and pass a certifying exam, which varies from state to state.

-School district administrators’ diverse responsibilities require various skills.
-Beginning a career as a teacher, which necessitates developing relationships with students, parents, and other educators on a daily basis, helps administrators develop strong interpersonal skills.
+School district administrators’ diverse responsibilities require certain skills.
+Beginning a career as a teacher, which necessitates developing relationships with students, parents, and other educators, helps administrators develop strong interpersonal skills.
 Much of the work they carry out, from collaborating with school boards to supporting staff, faculty, and other administrators, requires excellent interpersonal skills.

-While salaries vary according to location, school district administrators made a median annual salary of about $95,310 in 2018, according to the U.S. Bureau of Labor Statistics.
+Education administrators had a median annual salary of $98,420 in May 2021, according to the US Bureau of Labor Statistics.